 While it is not exactly a big food centre, there is still quite a wide variety of local hawker delights, as well as some unique and ethnic dishes at affordable prices.

 The only tricky thing is, many of the stalls either close very early (before the published closing time) or don’t even open often.
 (So I didn’t manage to include some of the other known stalls such as Chicks n Chops because I went there for several times at different hours of the day, because they are not opened.)

-Anyway, head over there to dabao or bookmark the stalls to visit after the “Circuit Breaker” period is over, and all is safe again.
+Anyway, head over there to dabao or bookmark the stalls to visit after the “Phase 1” period is over, and all is safe again.